Synnotech-AG/Synnotech.Migrations/Code/src/Synnotech.Migrations.RavenDB/readme.md

 }
 ```

-`AddSynnotechMigrations` registers the `SessionFactory` as well as the `MigrationEngine` with a transient lifetime.
-If there is not already a registration for `IAsyncDocumentSession`, one will be created as well with a transient lifetime.
+`AddSynnotechMigrations` registers the `MigrationEngine`, all required services, and your migrations (classes that derive from `Migration` directly or indirectly) with a transient lifetime.
 Take a look at the [ServiceCollectionExtensions](https://github.com/Synnotech-AG/Synnotech.Migrations/blob/main/Code/src/Synnotech.Migrations.RavenDB/ServiceCollectionExtensions.cs) class to see what is going on exactly.

 Please ensure that a registration for `IDocumentStore` is already present in the DI container.
 You can use [Synnotech.RavenDB](https://github.com/Synnotech-AG/Synnotech.RavenDB) to do that.